Python-ZZY/Field/README.md

 # Field
-A scray game (For Pygame Community Halloween Jam 2022)
+A scary game (For Pygame Community Halloween Jam 2022)

+In this game, you have to find a way out!!